There's never been a better time to get into training!

-We have three Jobs and Skills Centres (JSC) at our Balga, Joondalup and Northbridge campuses.
+We have four Jobs and Skills Centres (JSC) at our Balga, Joondalup, Midland and Northbridge campuses.

 Because the JSCs work closely with the local community, and local industry and employers, they know where the jobs are and what's happening in your area.
 There's no better place to go for advice and information about training or support for your job search, and best of all their services are free.

 Here we have provided answers to some frequently asked questions about the Skills Ready program.
 For specific questions about specific types of Skills Ready skill sets, see the individual pages using the links above.